 Question #14: - When Do We Find Out Who & When We Play?

 Match-ups are done throughout the middle and end of October with the official NYFC rosters submitted by the teams.
 We send out tentative pairings that give you the state where the teams are from and a general description of the type of teams who will be in your bracket in early November, a few weeks prior to the event.

 As far as when you play, this is unfortunately only distributed in the few days prior to the competition.
 Teams will learn when and where they play on arrival when they pick up an official schedule during event registration.
 This schedule is posted on-line on TUESDAY before the event starts at the NYFC website..
-Teams traveling from around the country can sometimes maintain unforeseen travel problems forcing a late schedule change, facilities can maintain a snafu here or there, causing a needed schedule shuffle, etc. It has been our experience that, while a bit inconvenient for those who are looking to travel in for just a game or two, the vast majority of organized teams have been able to readily plan for this throughout the history of the NYFC witgh minimal inconvenience waiting until just prior to release the schedule.
+Teams traveling from around the country can sometimes maintain unforeseen travel problems forcing a late schedule change, facilities can maintain a snafu here or there, local teams fields run into the state football playoffs, etc. causing a needed schedule shuffle, etc. It has been our experience that, while a bit inconvenient for those who are looking to travel in for just a game or two, the vast majority of organized teams have been able to readily plan for this throughout the history of the NYFC with minimal inconvenience waiting until just prior to release the schedule.

 Question #15 - What Are the Total Costs to Attend the NYFC?